 That couldn’t be further from the truth.
 In actuality, commercial windows have a lot of differences compared to residential windows, and those differences have a significant impact on pricing.

 Bottom line: Comparing residential windows to commercial windows would be a lot like comparing a Honda Accord to a bulldozer.
-Here’s a look at the differences between commercial and residential windows, and how those differences affect pricing.
+Here’s a look at the differences between the cost of commercial and residential windows and the difference between them that influence price.

 How Commercial Window Installations Affect Cost

-Commercial window installations are often complicated.
+Commercial windows cost more to install because the process is often complicated.
 They’re more challenging to plan for and more time- and cost-consuming to execute.
 In fact, the complexity of commercial window replacements adds to costs in three ways:

 - Equipment: A commercial property – particular mid- and high-rise properties – requires special equipment to hoist and place windows.